IN THIS ARTICLE

 It is not known whether oxaliplatin passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using oxaliplatin.

 How is oxaliplatin given (Eloxatin)?

-Receiving oxaliplatin can make you more sensitive to cold.
+Receiving oxaliplatin can make you more sensitive to cold, which can cause numbness, tingling, and muscle spasms.
 This includes exposure to cold temperature and coming into contact with cold objects.
 To prevent discomfort, follow these steps: